webplatform/docs-wpd/Help/index.md

 WPD is an active and welcoming community.
 We'll help you get started, and there's no such thing as a dumb question.
 Please use any of the following methods to talk to us:

 * We use a mailing list, [mailto:public-webplatform@w3.org public-webplatform@w3.org] to coordinate on larger issues, like article organization, changes to common templates or forms, or setting new norms.
 It's also where we announce things like upcoming hackathons (which everyone is welcome to join).
 You can subscribe to the list [http://lists.w3.org/Archives/Public/public-webplatform/ here].
 You do not need a W3C account to join or send messages.
-* You can find us on '''IRC''' (Internet Relay Chat, essentially a specialized chat room) at '''irc.freenode.net'''; join out chatroom '''#webplatform'''.
+* You can find us on '''IRC''' (Internet Relay Chat, essentially a specialized chat room) at '''irc.freenode.net'''; join our chatroom '''#webplatform'''.
 :See [[WPD:Conduct]] for information about using the chat rooms.
 :Generally, someone will be around to answer questions.
 If you're new to IRC, check out [http://richard.esplins.org/siwi/2011/07/08/getting-started-freenode-irc/ this great getting started guide].
 :See [http://docs.webplatform.org/wiki/WPD:Key_Contributors Key contributors] for a list of folks who may be available to help.